HomeLatest NewsDefenceAmid growing tensions over large troop presence at Ukraine border, Russia blames US for ‘escalating tensions’

 The United States and NATO have rejected the demands and told Russia to withdraw from Ukraine’s borders, warning that an attack will trigger damaging economic sanctions, as well as a beefed-up NATO presence in eastern Europe.

-A series of talks in various European cities this month have failed to ease tensions, though US Secretary of State Antony Blinken and Russian Foreign Minister Sergei Lavrov agreed at a meeting in Geneva on Friday to keep talking.
+A series of talks in various European cities this month have failed to ease tensions, though US and Russian Foreign Minister Sergei Lavrov agreed at a meeting in Geneva on Friday to keep talking.

 Get the day's headlines from Tech Observer straight in your inbox